efritz/blog/content/articles/2020-10-19-migrating-to-postgres.md

 Time: 216613.982 ms (03:36.614)
 ```

 Temporarily bumping the `temp_file_limit` from 1G to 20G allowed us to create the remaining indexes.
 Once this was done, everything was beyond fine -- like there was never an issue at all.
+The resource graphs above show an immediate drop around 10AM, which is when the new indexes took effect.

 I would find out later that the duplicate data in the `lsif_data_metadata` was not actually due to duplicate inserts (as I had originally feared), but due to [write multiplication](https://github.com/sourcegraph/sourcegraph/pull/14536) in the parallelized bulk inserter.
 Easy fix.
 The last thing to do is to create another version of the indexes with the uniqueness property and drop the temporary one we made to staunch the bleeding.